amol9/redcmd/README.rst

 redcmd
 ======

-A simple library to handle command line of an application with support for subcommands, as well as, automatic help extraction from doc strings.
+A simple library to handle command line of an application with support for subcommands, as well as, automatic help text extraction from doc strings.

 Supported platforms